abdulsaleh/asyncio-for-ai/src/introduction.md

 * **Tool-Calling Agents** — Build agents that execute tools concurrently
 * **Parallel Agents** — Run multiple independent agents simultaneously

 Each section follows a challenge-solution format inspired by John Crickett's [Coding Challenges](https://codingchallenges.substack.com/).
-You'll see the problem first, then walk through a complete implementation.

 I encourage you to attempt each challenge before reading the solution.
-Research shows that [productive failure](https://pubmed.ncbi.nlm.nih.gov/33180211/) leads to deeper learning—even if you don't solve it perfectly, the struggle makes the solution more memorable.
+Research shows that [productive failure](https://pubmed.ncbi.nlm.nih.gov/33180211/) leads to deeper learning, even if you struggle and can't come up with the solution.

 ## About me

 I'm a software engineer at Google, where I build infrastructure for Gemini fine-tuning and batch inference.
 I care about making AI development easier, faster, and more accessible.

 If you find this guide helpful, check out my at [abdulsaleh.dev](https://www.abdulsaleh.dev/).